Ebrahim-Saad/RAGineer/README.md

 # RAGineer

-An LLM-based project, aims to be a good point to start for any RAG application or AI Agent, Designed for maximum efficiency and scalability.
+An LLM-based project, aims to be a good point to start from for any RAG application or AI Agent, Designed for maximum efficiency and scalability.

 ## Features